Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 This monitoring system is designed to track several compost-relevant variables:

-• Moisture-related conditions — whether the compost is too dry or too wet
+• Moisture-related conditions: whether the compost is likely too dry, too wet, or within a more workable range.

-• Ambient temperature and humidity — optional environmental context
+• Ambient temperature and humidity: optional environmental context for understanding drying, cooling, and weather effects.

 In practical terms, the most important variable is often internal temperature.
-Compost that is biologically active should generally heat above ambient conditions as microbes break down organic matter.
+Compost that is biologically active usually heats above ambient conditions as microbes break down organic matter.
+Moisture and ambient context help explain why that activity may accelerate, slow down, or stall.

 Bill of Materials